AchilleGrieco/mygoalsapp-front-end/README.md

-# My Goals - Flutter Frontend
+# MyGoals App - Flutter Frontend

 This is the frontend part of a productivity app that allows users to create and manage their goals using customizable templates.
 This Flutter application works in conjunction with the [backend Spring application](link-to-backend-repo).